anthonynorth/using/README.md

 <p align="center">
   Add version constraints and remote git repositories to <code>library()</code> calls.
-  In interactive mode a the user is prompted to install.
+  In interactive mode the user is prompted to install.
 </p>

 ## Installation